InstructABSA: Instruction Learning for Aspect Based Sentiment Analysis

 \section{Introduction}

-Aspect-Based Sentiment Analysis (ABSA) is an important task in understanding fine-grained sentiments in user expressions \cite{Zhang2012SentimentAA}.
-As shown in Figure \ref{fig:teaser}, ABSA extracts aspects and classifies the aspect's sentiment polarity by understanding the author's opinions.
-Encoder, decoder approaches \cite{jiang-etal-2019-challenge, zhang-qian-2020-convolution}, that utilize transformer-based models \cite{, He2020DeBERTaDB, radford2019language} have been proposed but have limitations like information loss and ignoring semantic labels \cite{hosseini-asl-etal-2022-generative, seoh-etal-2021-open,kamila-etal-2022-ax,DBLP:journals/corr/abs-2211-07743}.

-Instruction learning paradigm \cite{mishra-etal-2022-cross, wei2022chain} has significantly improved the reasoning abilities of large language models and has shown impressive results across a variety of tasks \cite{zhang-chai-2021-hierarchical, DBLP:journals/corr/abs-2203-02155, wang2022self,lu2022learn}.
-Owing to its previous success, we propose \name{}, for aspect-based sentiment analysis (ABSA).
-Our approach involves further instruction tuning of the Tk-Instruct model \cite{wang-etal-2022-super} to address all three subtasks of ABSA: ATE, ATSC, and Joint Task.
+Aspect Based Sentiment Analysis (ABSA) plays a vital role in understanding the fine-grained sentiments expressed by users \cite{Zhang2012SentimentAA}.
+As illustrated in Figure \ref{fig:teaser}, ABSA extracts aspects and classifies the aspect's sentiment polarity by extracting and understanding the author's opinions.
+Instruction learning paradigm \cite{mishra-etal-2022-cross, wei2022finetuned,gupta2023instruction} has significantly improved the reasoning abilities of large language models (LLMs) and has shown impressive results across various tasks \cite{wang2022self,lu2022learn}.
+Owing to its previous success, we propose \name{}, instruction learning for aspect based sentiment analysis (ABSA).
+Our approach involves further instruction tuning of the T$k$-Instruct model \cite{wang-etal-2022-super} to address six subtasks of ABSA as shown in figure \ref{fig:teaser}.
 We add instruction prompts specific to the downstream ABSA subtasks in the form of task definitions, followed by positive, negative, and neutral examples.
-The proposed approach for the ATSC subtask is represented in Figure \ref{fig:flowchart}.